 Moldova is one of the most vulnerable European countries to Russian influence and has been heavily impacted by Russia’s war in Ukraine.
 The small country is home to a breakaway region along its border with Ukraine, Transnistria, that has strong Russia ties and permanently stationed Russian military presence.
-Moldova’s government, headed by Prime Minister Maia Sandu, regularly warns of destabilization attempts by Russia.
+Moldova’s government, headed by President Maia Sandu, regularly warns of destabilization attempts by Russia.
 It has shown tremendous resilience and gathered wide support from the European Union.

 These strengths and weaknesses have all played out not only in the decision to fast-track Moldova’s EU candidate status in June 2022, but also to bestow on it the organization of the second EPC Summit.
 As the war in Ukraine still rages and with the looming Ukrainian counteroffensive, having 47 European leaders—Andorra, Monaco, and San Marino will join the second meeting—standing just a few miles from the embattled country will be of tremendous symbolic value, equal if not superior to the Prague photo.

 For Moldova, the photo opportunity is equally valuable to shore up flagging public morale, in the context of tense social and political situation.
 The country has never received such a high-profile event in its history; therefore, the summit will be a live resilience test.
 This is why the country is very much counting on EU institutions financial and logistical capacities for the organization.